devopshq/teamcity/docs-sphinx/tc_models/issues.rst

     issue.time_stats()

-On recent versions of Gitlab the time stats are also returned as an issue object attribute::
+On recent versions of TeamCity the time stats are also returned as an issue object attribute::

     issue = project.issue.get(iid)